Eppo-exp/eppo-docs/docs/feature-flags/dynamic-config.md

 Dynamic Configuration changes the experience of an application from the Feature Flag without the need for a code deploy.

 This is achieved by the engineering team implementing a number of variables in the application that can receive values from the feature flag configuration file.
-These variables can include front-end changes such as copy and color as well as back-end changes such as which version of an algorithm to utilize
+These variables can include front-end changes such as copy and color as well as back-end changes such as which version of an algorithm to utilize.

 ## Marketing use cases